

 Research support Research grants and tenders Research tenders

 Organise this meeting as early as possible.
 The format (in person, Microsoft Teams, phone) and content of this meeting is up to the researcher, but should be used as an opportunity to walk through the entire response documentation.
-From a Grants and Tenders team perspective, key items include:
+From a Research Grants and Tenders team perspective, key items include:

 • discuss any parts you are not sure or need advice about